chef/license-acceptance/README.md

 > `hab license accept` flow is different from ruby flow.
 How closely do we want to match UX?
 Kind of mirrors last
 > question.
 How similar do we want `hab` and the rest of the Chef Software Inc. tools to look?

+> Need to look into the Habitat Terraform provisioner.
+That installs any Habitat package (like chef-client) using
+> Habitat.
+Our customers are using that to bake images and we need a way for them to accept the chef license as part
+> of that.
+Would they use the `hab license accept` tool?
+Or would we have them include a `chef-client --accept-license`
+> and `inspec --accept-license` to their terraform definition?
+That seems less than ideal.

 ## Server Tools

 Server tools are different from client tools in that users typically mange them with a process manager.
 Because of this